Khushidk23/Multilingual-Text-Translation-App-using-Hugging-Face-Transformers/README.md

-# 🌐 Multilingual Translator App
+# 🌐 Multilingual Text Translation App using Hugging Face Transformers

 This is a simple web-based multilingual text translation application built using [Gradio](https://gradio.app/) and [Hugging Face Transformers](https://huggingface.co/transformers/).
-It allows users to translate text between multiple languages including English, Hindi, Kannada, French, German, and Spanish using **free models and APIs from Hugging Face**.
+It supports translation between multiple languages including English, Hindi, Kannada, French, German, and Spanish using **free and publicly available models** from Hugging Face.

-✅ **No paid API key required — powered by free Hugging Face models and pipelines!**
+✅ **No paid API key required — powered by Hugging Face’s free and open-source model APIs.**

 ---